turbobabr/Sketch-Plugins-Cookbook/README.md

-Sketch-Plugins-Cookbook
+Sketch Plugins Cookbook
 =======================

-A collection of recipes for Sketch App plugins developers
+A collection of recipes for Sketch App plugins developers.

+I will be posting daily updates in my twitter.
+Follow me [@turbobabr](https://twitter.com/turbobabr) to stay tuned.

 ## Flatten Vector Layer